MicroPasts/micropasts-blog-gatsby/README.md

 [![DOI](https://zenodo.org/badge/561532900.svg)](https://zenodo.org/badge/latestdoi/561532900)

-This repository holds a very simple blog system for the MicroPasts project.
+This repository holds a simple blog system for the [MicroPasts](https://micropasts.org/) project.

+## About MicroPasts

+MicroPasts is a collaborative platform for crowdsourcing and crowdfunding research in archaeology, history, and heritage.
+The project brings together professionals and enthusiasts to help digitize, transcribe, and enrich historical data, making it accessible for research and public engagement.
+Learn more at [micropasts.org](https://micropasts.org/).

+## 🚀 Quick start

 1.  **Start developing.**